eteh1/Flood-Mapping-and-Monitoring-in-Niger-Delta-Nigeria-/README.md

                   .filter(ee.Filter.listContains('transmitterReceiverPolarisation', 'VV'))
                   .select('VV');

-Creating a Median Composite Image
+Step 6: Create a Median Composite Image

-A median composite of the Sentinel-1 images is created to reduce noise and better identify flood-affected areas during the specified period:
+Create a median composite image for the defined time period:

 javascript

 var medianImage = sentinel1.median().clip(aoi);

+This step ensures that the SAR imagery is aggregated and clipped to the AOI for further analysis.
-Identifying Flooded and Non-Flooded Areas
+Step 7: Identify Flooded Areas

-Flooded areas are identified using a threshold value based on backscatter values in the SAR data.
-Areas with values below the threshold are classified as flooded:
+Apply a threshold to identify flooded areas.
+Adjust the floodThreshold variable based on the AOI to improve accuracy:

 javascript